 These days there is so much information about how bullying and cyber bullying leads to suicide, depression and utter despair amongst kids and yet it continues.

-Part of the problem does I think lie at the doors of reality TV shows like Big Brother, The X Factor and TOWIE, all which have made us think we all have the ‘right’ to express our negative and downright horrible thoughts and criticisms across Twitter, Facebook and not consider its implications to others.
+Part of the problem does I think lie at the doors of reality TV.
+Shows like Big Brother, The X Factor and TOWIE, all which have made us think we all have the ‘right’ to express our negative and downright horrible thoughts and criticisms across Twitter, Facebook and not consider its implications to others.

-In the meantime perhaps a universal check on how we criticise others in front of our kids and on social networking sites would also help.
+Perhaps a universal check on how we criticise others in front of our kids and on social networking sites would also help.
 After all, it’s no good telling young people to be nice to others if we’re not doing it ourselves.

 What do you think?
 How can we put a stop to bullying?